 In our ARQ based system, there are three types of PUs feedback states, namely, ACKs, NACKs, and No-Feedback (No-FB).
-An ACK denotes a successful transmission, a NACK denotes a failed transmission, and No-FB means that the PU did not attempt any transmission in the last time slot.
+An ACK denotes a successful transmission, a NACK denotes a failed transmission, and a No-FB means that the PU did not attempt any transmission in the last time slot.
 Based on the observed feedback packets, each SU constructs a belief vector representing the Markov chain states of the PU queue.

-The PU queue is modeled using the Markov chain shown in Fig. 2.
-This MC the state space given by $S = \{K_D : K = 0, 1, 2, \cdots \text{ and } D \in \{F, R\}\}$, where K denotes the number of packets in the PU queue, and the subscript D refers to the state of the packet at the head of the queue; F refers to the first transmission, while R means that the packet is being retransmitted, after receiving a NACK feedback.
+The PU queue is modeled using the Markov chain (MC) shown in Fig. 1.
+In this MC, the state space is denoted as $\mathcal{S} = \{K_D: K=0,1,2,\cdots \text{ and } D\in \{F,R\}\}$, where K denotes the number of packets in the PU queue, and the subscript D refers to the state of the packet at the head of the queue; F refers to the first transmission, while R means that the packet is being retransmitted, after receiving a NACK feedback.